Google Adwords Tutorial for Beginners

 In this Google Adwords tutorial, We have explained everything steps by step to easily learn how to set up your Google Adwords account in the correct manner.

-When you click on the Google Adwords website to sign up, You’ll have an option to switch to Expert Mode (Google Ads) or continue creating your Smart Campaigns account (previously AdWords Express).
+When you click on the Google Adwords website to sign up, You’ll have the option to switch to Expert Mode (Google Ads) or continue creating your Smart Campaigns account (previously AdWords Express).

 “Smart Campaign” is a simplified version where Google handles most of the work, and it’s only available for local businesses with stores or online e-commerce shops.